-Go green for your next happy hour and drink one of South Australia’s best eco-friendly drops.
+Go green for your next happy hour and drink from some of South Australia’s best sustainable wineries.

 1. Gemtree Wines, McLaren Vale

 McLaren Vale’s Gemtree Wines’ commitment to sustainable production of organic wine has roots as deep as their decades-old vines.
 The wineries’ organic and biodynamic credentials speak for themselves, as does their commitment to improve the land for future generations.
 Flocks of sheep replace pesticides to keep weeds under control, ground quartz prevents fungal infections and negates the need for chemical fungicides, cow manure and recycled water feeds the vineyard and solar powers the irrigation, winery and cellar door.
 Judged the world's best winery for Sustainable Wine Tourism at the Best of Wine Tourism awards in Bordeaux, the resulting wine is exceptional, and best enjoyed on the Fleurieu Peninsula cellar door’s deck overlooking the vines.